DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/running-tests.md

 In this case, tests are distributed across four Safari instances and the same tests also run in four Firefox instances.

+When you run tests on a [remote browser](#running-tests-in-remote-browsers), the total number of browser instances should divide by the concurrency parameter `n`.
+Otherwise, an exception will be thrown.

-If you test against multiple [remote browsers](#running-tests-in-remote-browsers), open and connect all instances of one browser before you connect the next browser.
+If you test against multiple remote browsers, open and connect all instances of one browser before you connect the next browser.